DanielVesterbaek/launch-control-documentation/docs/source/user-preferences.rst

 Interface
 -------------

-Show Animation Gallery:
+Show Animation Gallery
   Shows or Hides the Gallery with the preset animations in the Add-on UI.

-Show Slider Labels:
+Show Slider Labels
   Shows or Hides Labels above all the Animation and Setup Sliders above the Vehicle inside the 3D View.